solodev/cloud-documentation/src/Services/index.md

 A fully packaged set of templates that includes wrappers for headers and footers, style sheets, and color schemes that enables developers or administrators to rapidly deploy a website with little or no code and customize it to their liking.

-## Purchasing Applications
+## Purchasing & managing services

+**Adding services**

 **Prerequisites:** Before purchasing an application, administrators should launch and configure a live deployment or container and have a credit card number on file.

-## Add Services

-Add a variety of services from applications to themes to each of your container or deployment in any of your organizations by following the steps provided below.
+To add a variety of services from applications to themes to each of your containers or deployments in any of your organizations, follow the steps below.

-### Adding services

 - From the Solodev dashboard click Services.